florentpoujol/minicms-osv/readme.md

 ### Comments

 - comments can be added by any registered users on pages and posts where it's allowed
-- comments can be turned off globally
+- comments can be turned off globally or on a perpage/post basis
-- users can read and delete their comments in the admin section
+- users can edit and delete their comments in the admin section
-- writer can also see and update all their comments + the ones in their pages and posts (admins can see/update all comments)
+- writer can also see and update all their comments + the ones in their pages and posts (admins can update/delete all comments)

 ## Miscellaneous